-Nursing is a caring profession that uses a holistic approach.
-A framework of assessment, planning, intervention, and evaluation of outcomes is used to promote, facilitate, restore, and maintain optimal health for individuals and their families.
+Nursing is a caring profession that uses a holistic approach to promote optimal health for diverse individuals and their families and communities.
+A scientific process of assessment, planning, intervention, and evaluation of outcomes is used to implement nursing care.
 Nursing is a scholarly profession with its own body of scientific knowledge supported and communicated through research and informatics.
-Through a spirit of inquiry, nursing draws support from the natural and social sciences, economics, and the arts and humanities to enhance nursing judgment and promote evidence-based practice in assisting a diverse population in reaching a personalized human flourishing state throughout the continuum of life.
+Nursing draws support from the liberal arts and life sciences to develop critical thinking and promote evidence-based practice.